-From the statement given by the President of European Commission in 2017 where he switched to French, it seems that English translation services were to become a necessity.
+From the statement given by the President of the European Commission in 2017 when he switched to French, it seems that English translation services were to become a necessity.

 English hit Belgium really hard in 2015 when the people enhanced their overall English level.
 And that boosted them straight to the top ten European countries that speak English.

-With a proficiency of 61.58%, Belgium is now on a topper’s of the list.
+With a proficiency of 61.58%, Belgium is now on the topper’s of the list.

 While the Polish language is working to make its own place in the UK, it is because of the increase in the rate of Poles that travel abroad.
 Due to this increased level, the people of Poland have realized the importance of English in the international world.

 And with this knowledge, they have managed to increase their English proficiency level to 62.07%.

 Austria has an amazing aptitude for languages.
 Well - considering the fact that it shares a border with eight different countries, it’s not as surprising.
 With an English proficiency of 62.18%, Austria is also among the English-speaking countries.

 Germans have always been very efficient in industrial aspects.
 And in the interest of that efficiency, they have always had a strong grip on the English language.
 It is after all the language of today’s business.
 With a proficiency of 62.35%, Germans dominate European business.